-Drug Trafficking in San Juan
+Drug Trafficking In San Juan

-The Puerto Rican Police Department regularly collaborates with the U.S. Drug Enforcement Agency and U.S. Border Patrol to arrest drug traffickers in San Juan and confiscate their supply.
+The Puerto Rican Police Department regularly collaborates with the U.S. Drug Enforcement Agency and U.S. Border Patrol to arrest drug traffickers in San Juan and confiscate their illegal products.
 In 2018, authorities arrested 97 San Juan residents for conspiracy to distribute cocaine, heroin, synthetic opioids, and marijuana.
-In 2017, Puerto Rico police confiscated almost 66,000 pounds of cocaine worth $100 million in San Juan and Puerto Rico.
+In 2017, Puerto Rico police confiscated almost 66,000 pounds of cocaine worth $100 million in Puerto Rico, including in San Juan.
 Many traffickers bring drugs into San Juan on small boats which often depart from Venezuela.
-In fact, in 2018, Puerto Rican police seized 1,300 pounds of cocaine valued at $15.6 million from one fishing boat.
+In fact, in 2018, Puerto Rican police seized 1,300 pounds of cocaine valued at $15.6 million from a single fishing boat.

-Heroin and Opioids in San Juan
+Heroin And Opioids In San Juan

-Substance Abuse and Violence in San Juan
+Substance Abuse And Violence In San Juan

 Drug abuse destroys lives wherever it takes place, but illegal drugs have brought armed violence into San Juan along with fatal overdoses.
 In 2017, 169 people were murdered in San Juan.
-The Mayor of San Juan stated in 2018 that drug trafficking is the cause of many San Juan homicides.
-Many Puerto Ricans who are involved in drug trafficking are under the age of 18 and live in poverty, and therefore are more vulnerable to violence and exploitation.
+The Mayor of San Juan stated in 2018 that drug trafficking is the cause of many homicides in her city.
+Many Puerto Ricans who are involved in drug trafficking are under the age of 18 and live in poverty, and therefore they are more vulnerable to violence and exploitation.
 Sexual violence is also a major factor in the substance abuse crisis in Puerto Rico, especially among women.
 Sociologists from the US Department of Health and Human Services estimate that 73% of Puerto Rican women who are addicted to illegal drugs have suffered some form of sexual abuse, often from members of their own families.

-Substance Abuse in San Juan after Hurricane Maria
+Substance Abuse In San Juan After Hurricane Maria

 Puerto Rico suffered the worst natural disaster in its history when the Category 5 Hurricane Maria struck the island in 2017.
 The hurricane destroyed thousands of homes, completely disabled electricity throughout Puerto Rico, and destroyed millions of dollars worth of agriculture.
 Researchers estimate that about 5,000 Puerto Ricans died as a result of Hurricane Maria and a subsequent humanitarian crisis which lasted for months while authorities worked to reopen transportation, rebuild infrastructure, and restore the power grid.